How To Double Crochet (DC)

 Most crochet patterns will feature this stitch, either worked flat or in the round.

-This stitch is fun to make and you will see it in many free crochet patterns.
+This stitch is fun to make and you will meet it in many free crochet patterns like hats, baby blankets, sweaters, and more.

 What Is A Double Crochet?
 (US)